Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/montepython-install.md

 ---

 # Class-Installation
-This documentation was written by Chakkrit Kaeonikom and Nandan Roy and was used in CosCOM 2023.

 CLASS (Cosmic Linear Anisotropy Solving System) is a numerical tool for solving the evolution of linear cosmological perturbations and for computing the cosmological observables for a given input model.
 CLASS is a flexible and user-friendly code that can be easily generalized to non-minimal cosmological models.
 CLASS was written by Julien Lesgourgues & Thomas Tram, and first released in 2011.
 CLASS is written in C language for each module.
 It comes with C++ and Python wrapper.

 For more information about CLASS can be found on the website: [http://class-code.net](http://class-code.net).
 The CLASS papers can be found below